Automatic backups vs Manual backup

 What is the frequency of automatic backup?

-Automatic backups can be scheduled to occur every 12 hours, every day, every week, or every month.
+Automatic backups can be scheduled to occur every day, every week, or every month.
 For purely static websites, weekly or monthly backups are recommended, while WooCommerce sites should have automatic backups at least once a day.

 How long do you store the automatic backups?